In 5 Breaths

 Second belly breathin:

-imagine filling in from toes to your belly button….exhale
+imagine filling in from your toes to your belly button….exhale

 Third belly breath in: